 Where can I send my spouse if he/she doesn’t want to attend?

 Straight to the lawyer’s office.
 Seriously though, Downtown Georgetown, the Glen Williams Mill (with 20+ artists) and the Toronto Premium Outlet Mall are all less than 15 minutes away.
-The Acton Fall Fair is also on during the day and evening, if you want to amuse your family after the festival.

 Are there discount rates for groups or organizations?

 Why yes, there are!
 This year we want our friends and community to come together again to raise a glass.
 Group ticket bundles of 4-9 tickets save 10%, and group ticket bundles of 10+ save 30%.
 Check out your group ticket options here.
 Feel free to get creative with your group!
 In previous years there were office parties and even Bachelorettes!
 Our policy: the more the merrier.

 Is the event handicapped accessible?